SibghatUllah13/MMComparison/README.md

 We employ the so-called `Latin Hypercube Sampling` based on the `pyDOE` package.
 For the purpose of numerical optimization in the code, e.g., to maximize the acquisition function, we utilize the famous `SLSQP` algorithm based on `SciPy` package.
 For implementation AEs and VAEs, we utilize the `PyTorch` framework.
-Finally, the main purpose of the `scikit-learn` package is to construct the Kriging surrogate, as well as data manipulation/wrangling in general
+Finally, the main purpose of the `scikit-learn` package is to construct the Kriging surrogate, as well as data manipulation/wrangling in general.
 All four required packages can be installed by executing `pip install -r requirements.txt` from the main directory via the command line.

 | Package | Description |